SharedSDS is a community driven system with semi-automated SDS authoring.

 The initial target audience for SharedSDS is chemists who author safety data sheets.
 They need a GHS classification system right now as a tool to reduce their human effort and error.

 These chemists also suffer from data deprivation.
 They always complain about difficulty sourcing data from suppliers and elsewhere.
 Intellectual property in expensively derived substance data as well as trade secrets in mixture ingredients are also barriers to getting classification data.

-Much worse, data obtained from others goes out of date.
+Much worse, data obtained from elsewhere goes out of date.
 This is quill and ink thinking in the 21st century.
 It is the hardest problem of all.

 You only need to name ingredients with their proportions to classify a mixture and produce a semi-automated SDS which auto-configures for different jurisdictions and languages.
 With invisible ingredient data sharing there is no need for suppliers to reveal their trade secrets.

 All sharing - both SDS and data - is controlled by SharedSDS licensing which delivers an agreed shared revenue stream to SharedSDS and the owner of the SDS and data.

 Having a good SDS authoring system available free helps the cash-sensitive echelons of the chemistry industry world-wide to manage their SDSs and safety data for the benefit of everyone.

 A small disclaimer: It is free for SDS authors and end-users in the workplace but not necessarily for the resellers, decanters, distributors and importers.
 Those in the middle pay a token fee for wrapping the core SDS with their own contact details and logo.
 That fee is shared equally with the author.
 But the author may specify "no fee" for particular distributors in which case SharedSDS will be completely free.

 The software is built for its users.
 Change is driven by its user community.
 The discussion and issue tracking mechanisms are in place for the SharedSDS community to prioritise - and keep - what they want in the software.